 Lessons in Modern Commerce: Q&A From the Webinar

 Recently, we hosted a webinar with Breitling, Saleor, Algolia, and Contentful about how brands can scale globally without losing their essence.
-The discussion revolved around Breitling’s replatforming journey, which began with a clear need for change.
+The discussion revolved around Breitling’s replatforming journey.
+We already talked about the webinar on our blog, and now we’d like to highlight some of the most interesting points raised during the Q&A part of the discussion.

 Breitling decided to replatform because their legacy system was a costly, rigid monolith that limited scalability.
 Instead of patching it, they rebuilt from scratch with dedicated teams and partners to lay the foundation for a future-proof platform.
 If you’d like to dive deeper into the reasons and approach, check out our case study on replatforming.